The Happenings on Shaw Hill

 “Okay, I’m sorry for disturbing you.
 I glanced toward the basement door.
 “Let me know if you see them.”

 “I will,” he said.
-I didn’t like the way he said that.
+I didn’t like the way he said that either.
 His voice was flat, lifeless.
+He was not going to let me know if he saw them.

 I stepped outside and closed the door.
 As I walked down the porch steps I heard the door latch click.